 The Behaviour Change GRIP seeks to fill this need by developing a new cohort of PhD-qualified researchers and practitioners with sophisticated and adaptive research skills.

-This is an exciting opportunity to work in a supportive, interdisciplinary environment with some of Monash University’s leading academics from BehaviourWorks and the Faculties of Engineering, Health, Arts, Business, Design and Sustainability on over 18 live projects.
+This is an exciting opportunity to work in a supportive, interdisciplinary environment with some of Monash University’s leading academics.